rancherlabs/cfl-summit-lab/README.md

 - Obtain your node IPs and private SSH keys from the instructor, these will be your nodes to use throughout the lab session
   - There are two node IPs:
-    - The node with `r` is the Rancher node used in excercise 1
+    - The node with `r` is the Rancher node used in exercise 1
     - The node with `ds` is the downstream node used in exercise 2

 ### 1 - Install Rancher